 When the Mini DV was released in the mid 90s, it was everything the name implied.
 Smaller than the average audio cassette, the Mini DV made amateur film making more portable and accessible than ever before.
 There were many manufactures that produced Mini DV tapes, but each tape was always labeled with the Mini DV logo in the upper right-hand corner.

-The last of a dying breed.
+The last of a dying breed of new digital video formats.
 The Micro MV hit the market in 2001 and was significantly smaller than the Mini DV and Digital 8 tapes – nearly 70% smaller, which seemed unfathomable at the time.
 It was also only manufactured by Sony and gained limited success.
 Needless to say, it was tiny and if you have a Micro MV, you’ll know it because it will easily be the smallest tape format in your box.

 So, as you wipe that thick layer of dust off that old box to start sorting through your old tape collection, it’s important to know one thing before digitizing your memories.
-Legacybox does them all!
-Whether it’s VHS, Micro MV – even Betamax, we can help you uncover decades worth of nostalgia and preserve it for decades to come.
+Legacybox digitizes all VHS formats!
+Whether it’s VHS, Micro MV – even Betamax or Betacam, we can help you uncover decades worth of nostalgia and preserve it for decades to come.